andrewjpoole/api-with-mediatR-without-controllers/README.md

 ## What is it

-A small library which allows Endpoints to be easily registered wired up to a MediatR IRequestHandler.
+A small library which allows Endpoints to be easily registered and wired up to MediatR IRequestHandlers.

-The RequestHandlers should not have an knowledge of being behind aspnetcore, but instead focus on their business purpose.
+The RequestHandlers need/should not have an knowledge of being behind aspnetcore, but instead focus on their business purpose.

-When a request is received, public properties from the TRequest type are looked up and satisfied from first the request body, then the route/path variables, then variables from the query string and finally from the request headers collection, if a property is still not found AND not decorated with the Optional attribute, then the request will be returned as a bad request.
+When a request is received, public properties from the TRequest type are looked up and satisfied from first the request body, then the route/path variables, then variables from the query string and finally from the request headers collection, if a property is still not found AND not decorated with the Optional attribute, then the request will be returned with a 400BadRequest status code.

-The TResponse returned from the RequestHandler is serialied into the response body.
+The TResponse returned from the RequestHandler is serialised into the response body.

-If the TResponse has a public int property named ResponseCode, then it will be used as the response HttpStatusCode.
+If the TResponse has a public int property named ResponseCode, then it will be used as the response HttpStatusCode, otherwise success is assumed and a 200Ok status code will returned.

+If a BadRequestException is thrown, then a 400BadRequest status code will be returned.

+If a NotFoundException is thrown, then a 404NotFound status code will be returned.
+The exception's ResponseBody property will be written to the response body.

+If a CustomHttpResponseException is thrown, then the status code contained in the exception will be returned.
+The exception's TriggerErrorProcessor property determines if the ErrorProcessor will be called and the exception's ResponseBody property will be written to the response body.

+If any other Exception is thrown, then a 500InternalServerError status code will be returned.

 ## How to use it